$$$ Best Bets: CFP National Championship and NFL Divisional Round! $$$

 NHL:

-Golden Knights @ Hurricanes: o5.5 Total Goals
+Golden Knights @ Hurricanes: o5.5 Total Goals (L)

 Trending News